-In the area of operations, we continue to be recognized for our responsible and prudent stewardship of System resources.
-Since 2003, TRSL has participated in a benchmarking analysis that compares our administrative and operational performance and costs with similarly sized U.S. public pension plans (peers).
+Administratively, we were again recognized for the responsible and prudent stewardship of System resources.
+For the last 16 years, TRSL has participated in a benchmarking analysis that compares our administrative and operational performance and costs with similarly sized U.S. public pension plans (peers).

 The latest results show that we continue to outperform our peers.
-According to CEM Benchmarking, of Toronto, TRSL's administrative costs are \$90 per active member and annuitant compared to the peer average of \$112.
+According to CEM Benchmarking, of Toronto, TRSL's administrative costs are \$88 per active member and annuitant compared to the peer average of \$124.
 The analysis also shows that we scored better than our peers on important customer service metrics, such as shorter call wait times and faster benefit processing.